 Be prepared for some hard work though.
 Ilona cancelled her gym membership in favour of wrestling with heavy chairs.
 As she says, what you save on membership fees you can splurge on delicious fabrics instead.

 On a more practical note, she suggests wearing sturdy shoes.
-Not only are you on your feed for hours, but dropped chairs and hammers are a painful hazard.
+Not only are you on your feet for hours, but dropped chairs and hammers are a painful hazard.

 And then there is the matter of scissors.
 As you may know, many upholsterers are very precious about their scissors.
 Ilona suggests investing in your own pair and bringing them along to the workshop.
 This is especially important for her, as she favours a left-handed model.